 He played at California for three seasons from 1999-2002, helping lead the Golden Bears to a collective record of 61-35 (.635).
 He then spent his senior season (2003-04) at Fresno State, which finished with a 14-15 record overall and a 10-8 mark in the Western Athletic Conference.
 He averaged 15.0 points and 5.6 assists while averaging more than 38 minutes per game in his final collegiate season.
 He was team captain at Fresno State and received his bachelor’s degree in ethnic studies in 2004.

 Legans was born July 30, 1981, in Ventura, Calif.
+He was married on May 10, 2014, to former Eastern women’s basketball player Tatjana Sparavalo.
 His mother’s name is Susan Legans and he has two brothers, Dominic and Calisto Plurde, and one sister, Lisa Legans.